jmnuf/qleei-lang/README.md

 In QLeei as of now there are only 2 types:
 - number:   Represented as a 64 bit floating point number
+- bool:     Whatever is the bool type in "stdbool.h" which we copy pasted from the header in my machine
 - pointer:  Some address to the heap

 Inputs towards called procedures will be type checked at runtime!
 Outputs don't get type checked as of now.